kusumietamagoo/kusumietamagoo/README.md

 -----------------------------------

 A passionate and dedicated individual with expertise in programming languages such as C++, Java, Python and JavaScript with a strong foundation in software development, artificial intelligence, and machine learning.
 I thrive on building scalable, real-world solutions that blend innovation with functionality.
 Whether it’s writing efficient code, architecting intelligent systems, or exploring the cutting edge of technology, I approach every challenge with curiosity and a problem-solving mindset.
 Proficient in modern programming languages, cloud services, and AI frameworks,SQL and Web Development.
 Committed to continuous learning and staying ahead in this rapidly evolving tech landscape.
-I aspire to contribute meaningfully to impactful products and be part of teams that shape the future of technology.
+I aspire to contribute meaningfully to impactful products and be part of teams that shape the future of technology.Fulled by Caffeine ☕
 * 🌍  I'm based in India.
 * ✉️  You can contact me at [kusumieta.magoo@gmail.com](mailto:kusumieta.magoo@gmail.com)
-* 🖥️  You can visit me at [LinkedIn](https://www.linkedin.com/in/kusumieta-magoo-b53a62282/)
+* 🖥️  You can connect with me at [LinkedIn](https://www.linkedin.com/in/kusumieta-magoo-b53a62282/)
 * 🌐  You can view my portfolio at [Portfolio-Website](https://kusumieta.netlify.app/)
  <!-- * 📄 Check out my [Resume](https://github.com/kusumietamagoo/Resume-)   -->

 ### SKILLS